-8.2.
-Monitoring and measurement
+- 8.2.
+Monitoring and measurement - 8.2.1.

-8.2.1.
 Feedback

 The organization had procedures in place to gather and monitor information relating to whether the organization has met customer requirements.
-Data were gathered from production as well as post-production activities.
+Data were gathered from production as well as post-production activities and served as input into risk management for monitoring and maintaining the product requirements as well as the product realization or improvement processes.